Request for Proposals for funding in 2025

 Duke University (Duke) and Duke-NUS Medical School (Duke-NUS) are pleased to announce a call for proposals for collaborative research pilot projects between faculty based in Durham with those based in Singapore.
-The ultimate goal of this program is the development of international research teams that will advance basic, translational, and clinical research.
-This Request for Application (RFA) will support applications undertaking basic, translational, and clinical research on “Effects of Climate Change on Human Health”.
+The goal of this program is the development of international research teams that will advance basic, translational, and clinical research.
+This Request for Application (RFA) will support applications on the research theme “Comparing USA and Singapore Populations Using Novel Technologies and Strategies.”

 For the purpose of this award: